-Your baby isn’t ready to be born quite yet, but almost all of her systems are a go!
+Your baby isn’t ready to be born quite yet, but almost all of their systems are a go!

 Your Baby at 35 Weeks

-She’s likely over 5 pounds now and measures around 18 inches.
-Now, she’ll slow down growing longer, but continue packing away the ounces and getting pudgier.
-Her big job heading up to her birthday is to put on weight (which means you will too.)
+They’re likely over 5 pounds now and measure around 18 inches.
+Now, they’ll slow down growing longer, but continue packing away the ounces and getting pudgier.
+Their big job heading up to their birthday is to put on weight (which means you will too).

-Her bones are getting stronger (turning the cartilaginous ends into harder calcium), but her knee caps haven’t formed, and her skull bones have not yet joined together.
+At 35 weeks, baby’s body is working hard to get their lungs, brain, and nervous system ready for their big day.
+But their circulatory and musculoskeletal systems are close to finished.
+Their bones are getting stronger (turning the cartilaginous ends into harder calcium), but their kneecaps haven’t formed, and their skull bones have not yet joined together.
 Because of these individual skull bones, your baby will actually be born with more bones than you have in your body.

 Why is a baby born with multiple unfused skull bones?
 To make room for the growing brain!
 The size of a newborn’s head is about 75% of an adult head.
-And, by 2 years it will grow another 33% and almost reach adult size.
-(By 18-24 months the skull bones are permanently joined together.)
+And, by your kiddo’s 2nd birthday it will grow another 33% and almost reach adult size.
+(By 18 to 24 months the skull bones are permanently joined together.)

 The skull is compressed, and the floating bones overlap during the birth process.
 This makes the head diameter ½ inch smaller to help babies squeeze through the birth canal.

 Your newborn’s skull has two “soft spots” (also called fontanelles).
 These are like little lakes surrounded by touching islands of thin bone.
-There’s a 2” one in the front and a fingertip-sized one in the back near the crown of the head.
+There’s a 2-inch soft spot in the front and a fingertip-sized one in the back near the crown of the head.
 Each is covered with a very tough, but flexible, membrane, so the brain underneath is perfectly protected.
 It’s as durable as bone, so don’t worry about touching it when you stroke your baby’s head or shampoo the hair.

 35 Weeks is How Many Months?